DavidTatis/flight-price-prediction/README.md

 <br/>
 For development and debugg purpose, i start coding in a Jupyter Notebook called fligh-prediction.ipynb.
 After a stable version, i create a python3.7 Script for each experiment/architecture. <br/>
 <br/>

-The final version of the codes are:<br/>
+Last version of the code:<br/>
-**  fcunet-flight-prediction.py**: FCUNet for the flight price prediction problem using a Random Grid search. <br/>
+**fcunet-flight-prediction.py** : FCUNet for the flight price prediction problem using a Random Grid search. <br/>
-**  flight-prediction-script.py**: FCMnR for the flight price prediction problem using a Random Grid search.<br/>
+**flight-prediction-script.py** : FCMnR for the flight price prediction problem using a Random Grid search.<br/>
-**  IRNET-fcunet-flight-prediction.py**: IRNET for the flight price prediction problem using a Random Grid search.<br/>
+**IRNET-fcunet-flight-prediction.py** : IRNET for the flight price prediction problem using a Random Grid search.<br/>